-The CDC recommends that all healthcare professionals (HCPs) receive an annual influenza vaccination to prevent transmission to patients.
+The CDC recommends that all healthcare professionals receive an annual flu vaccination to prevent transmission to patients.

-- HCPs are frequently the source of influenza in healthcare settings.
-This is particularly troublesome for the vulnerable patients in their care, who may be at increased risk of severe complications, including influenza-related mortality.
+- Healthcare professionals are frequently the source of flu in healthcare settings.
+This is particularly troublesome for the vulnerable patients in their care, who may be at increased risk of severe complications, including flu-related mortality.

-- Outbreaks have been documented in high-risk patient care areas, including organ transplant units, long term care facilities, and neonatal intensive care unit.
+- Outbreaks have been documented in high-risk patient care areas, including organ transplant units, long-term care facilities, and neonatal intensive care units.

-- Influenza vaccination rates among HCPs have improved but still remain below public health goals.
+- Flu vaccination rates among healthcare professionals have improved but still remain below public health goals.

 - Influenza immunization is an important patient safety issue.
-Unvaccinated HCPs can spread influenza to patients, coworkers, and family members, leading to influenza-related illnesses and deaths.
+Unvaccinated healthcare professionals can spread flu to patients, coworkers, and family members, leading to flu-related illnesses and deaths.

 - Prevents severe illnesses and deaths